SecretFoundation/SNIPs/SNIP-0.md

 #### `created` header

-The `created` header records the date that the SNIP was assigned a number.
+The `created` header records the date that the SNIP was assigned a number

 Both headers should be in yyyy-mm-dd format, e.g. 2020-02-13.

 #### `updated` header